hyosung11/Launch-School/Courses/LS95/RegExp/notes.md

 We call such characters *meta-characters*.
 If you want to match a literal meta-character, you must *escape* it with a leading backslash (`\`).
 To match a question mark, for instance, use the regex `/\?/`.
 Go ahead and try`/\?/` now with these strings (and some of your own if you aren't sure what will happen):

-Inside square brackets, the rules for meta-characters change.
+Inside [square brackets], the rules for meta-characters change.
 We'll talk about meta-characters in "character classes" a little later.

 Some variants of regex have different meta-characters, and some reverse the sense of escaped characters.
 In `vim`, for example, `\(` and `\)` are meta-characters, while `(` and `)` match literal parentheses.
 This reversal can be confusing, but you must be aware of it.